Natural Beauty & The Beast

 For any other queries contact NaturalBeauty@cornwall.gov.uk.

-Seven local farmers will act as project ambassadors, developing bespoke Farm Action Maps to guide land management decisions on their farms.
-These maps will target carbon storage, heritage conservation, biodiversity improvements and sustainable finance opportunities, while also helping foster stronger urban-rural connections through shared learning and engagement.
+Seven local farmers will act as partner farms, developing bespoke Farm Action Plans to guide land management decisions on their farms.
+These plans will target carbon storage, heritage conservation, biodiversity improvements and sustainable finance opportunities, while also helping foster stronger urban-rural connections through shared learning and engagement.

 Follow us on our socials for regular project updates